davyhoskens/ckeditor/README.md

 }
 ```

-# B - Using a local or remote package
+### B - Using a local or remote package
 ```
 bower install ckeditor-full
 ```
-# C- Using a specific version of a package
+### C- Using a specific version of a package
 ```
 bower install ckeditor-full#4.2.2
 ```

 For more information on installation with bower see [their official documentation](http://bower.io/#installing-packages-and-dependencies)

-### Additional Plugins
+## Included Plugins

-This repository contains few additional plugins:
+This repository contains all plugins from the full release plus few additional ones:

   - [oEmbed](http://ckeditor.com/addon/oembed)
   - [Media Embed](http://ckeditor.com/addon/mediaembed)